Carlo Taormina: Association football commentary

-Since 2007, Taormina participates as an association football commentator on the sports broadcast Il processo di Biscardi, distinguishing himself both for his AS Roma faith and for his aversion to Juventus.
-(Note: Taormina is considered an antijuventino, and his adversion to Juventus was particularly evident in 2014 and 2015 when Roma fought for the scudetto.
+Since 2007, Taormina participates as an association football commentator on the sports broadcast Il processo di Biscardi, distinguishing himself both as a supporter of Roma and for his aversion to Juventus.
+(Note: Taormina is considered an antijuventino, and his aversion to Juventus was particularly evident in 2014 and 2015 when Roma fought for the scudetto.
 He attacked Juventus coach Antonio Conte and praised Roma coach Rudi Garcia.
 Although Juventus set the 102-point record in 2014 and Roma was in both occasions the runner-up 17 points behind, Taormina lamented: "Juventus is a thief, as always.
 The referees deserve to go to jail."
 After Juventus beat Roma 3–2, he further lamented: "Three thefts against two goals.
 From today the teams playing against Juve should stay still on the pitch.
 [Juventus] will win the league and the next one they will do it alone.
-At least they won't steal. ...
-I'll report [the referee] Rocchi.
+At least they will not steal. ...
+I will report [the referee] Rocchi.
 We need to get a machine gun.")
-He lamented in 2007 that football was doing everything wrong.
-He said: "The world of football is really strange: when it suits it, it considers itself a private organization and therefore claims the arbitration clause and that one of its members cannot sue anyone without authorization, finally it wants to implement arbitral justice like in Calciopoli, even if to define it as such is really too much given how the matter was administered, with the arbitration almost eliminating the previous sentences.
-Laugh out loud stuff.
-On the one hand they want to be a closed system, then suddenly they demand that the police force guarantee security.
-Instead they should pay the costs themselves to ensure order, even if this does not mean inattention on the part of the state."
-About capital gains in football, he stated: "Administrative doping has always existed, it is a normal practice of football clubs, recently they have published the names of unknown players valued in millions and millions.
-I have known this story since the 1980s when I was on the boards of directors.
-Inter has a deficit of 6−700 billion of the old lire and continues to spend and squander.
-False accounting, such as invoicing of non-existent transactions or inflating prices, is a recurring practice of all entrepreneurs and football is no exception."
-He claimed to have foreseen Calciopoli and was also the lawyer of Franco Sensi, who spoke of a criminal association in football.
+In a 2007 interview, he lamented that football was doing everything wrong.
+He said that the world of football is "really strange", stating in reference to the Italian Football Federation (FIGC) that it uses its private status when convenient to invoke arbitration clauses so members "cannot sue anyone without permission".
+He criticized the sport's reliance on an arbitration system as was done in Calciopoli, dismissing it as "absolutely laughable" and lamenting that it "practically wiped out" the original sanctions.
+On the other hand, Taormina criticized the Italian football institutions for what he perceive as their hypocrisy as they want to remain a "closed system" but then "demand that the police guarantee security", arguing that clubs should instead "pay for their own policing costs" without this implying state negligence.
+Moreover, Taormina asserted that "financial doping has always existed" and is considered a "standard practice for football clubs", pointing to the balance sheets featuring unknown players valued at millions.
+He recalled witnessing this phenomenon since the 1980s from within boards of directors, noting that Inter Milan continued to "spend and squander" despite carrying massive deficits.
+According to Taormina, false accounting remains a "recurring practice for all business owners, and football is no exception".
+He claimed to have foreseen Calciopoli and was also the lawyer of Franco Sensi, who spoke of a criminal conspiracy in football.